omarmoreta/omarmoreta/README.md

-# Hello and Welcome 👋
+# What's up?
+Thank you for the visit. 👋

 - :computer: I’m currently working as a Software Engineer and Full-Stack Associate Instructor.
 - :books: I’m currently learning solidity and OpenZeppelin in a Fintech Bootcamp.